 Why choose Religious Studies?

-Religious Studies is an attractive option if you are interested in studying the fundamental questions which all human beings ask: “What is the point of being alive?”, “Who is God?”, “Why do we suffer?”, “What is the right way to live?” and “Is there anything beyond death?”
+Religious Studies is an attractive option if you are interested in studying the fundamental questions which all human beings ask: “What is the point of being alive?”, “Who or what is God and does God exist?”, “Why do we suffer?”, “What is the right way to live?” and “Is there anything beyond death?”
 The subject gets to grips with people’s real lives, what they believe and what makes them act as they do.
-It is also about societies and cultures often very different from your own, and how these have evolved over time.
+It is also about society and culture such as that in India, and also teaches you how to analyse philosophical and ethical theories.
 Religious Studies will appeal to you if you are enthusiastic and thoughtful enough to want to understand the deeply held convictions of others and to examine your own prejudices, assumptions and beliefs.
-Why you should take A level Religious Studies

-We look at religious beliefs and practices in an objective, open-minded and exploratory way, encouraging debate and enabling you to step imaginatively into the shoes of religious believers.
-We also encourage you to step back in order to analyse and evaluate the religion’s main ideas and characteristic ways of life.
+We look at philosophical, ethical and religious beliefs and practices in an objective, open-minded and exploratory way, encouraging debate and also enabling you to step imaginatively into the shoes of religious believers.
+We also encourage you to step back in order to critique and evaluate religion, its main ideas and characteristic ways of life.

 To help you to do this we use a great variety of resources and activities, including film, on-line and visual material, discussions and group work.
 Visits to religious buildings and events are also an important part of the course.
 We aim to help you to enjoy the subject and hope that by the end of the course you will have become a real Religious Studies scholar!